YourNewEmpire/sharpart-nftdao-mumbai/README.md

 ## TODOs
 * When moving to polygon mainnet, add Opensea's proxy contract.
 * Add more functionality, different proposals for different tokens.
 Levels of access per token step amount.
+* Fix the music nft metadata in next version.
+Incorrect json field for media.